-So which shows beat the odds and got it right?
-I’m glad you asked.
-Here are three that did just that.
+So, which shows managed to defy the odds and deliver a fitting conclusion?
+I’m pleased you inquired.
+Here are three that achieved precisely that.

 The Cosby Show